vardonir/Pages.DXHR.ProjectSI/_posts/2022-08-08-aug-alpha-demo-recap.md

 ![alt](assets/img/2022augalpha/20220808222316.png)

 The SI building facade looks a bit like a Borg cube with just the bare textures lmao

 ![alt](assets/img/2022augalpha/20220808222430.png)

 ### preview of other stuff in progress

+The meshes for the security office are mostly there.
+For texturing, some of the decals and the glass windows need a lot of manual work, and there's a massive set piece with broken textures (more on that later).
 ![alt](assets/img/2022augalpha/20220808222750.png)

+I have all the meshes for the first floor, everything is ripped and processed (more details on the pipeline later), I just need to piece it together.
+It's actually pretty easy, just very tedious.
 ![alt](assets/img/2022augalpha/20220808222935.png)

 ### bonus: a little something that's been driving me nuts

-I think I got everything to look right, except for the normals.
+For the demo, I actually wanted to have Sarif in the VTOL as the camera pans around.
+His character model was easy to get.
+Getting his textures just right made me slam my head against the wall for two days.

+![alt](assets/img/2022augalpha/20220808223145.png)

 The engravings in-game look a lot deeper compared to anything I can set-up on UE5 and Blender.
 I tried cranking up the blue channel of the normal map to some ridiculous numbers and still nothing.

-![alt](assets/img/2022augalpha/20220808223145.png)
+I played around with the mask channels, still nothing.
+My material set-up needs a lot of work.

-I'm not going to dwell on it right now because it's not the main focus of this part of the project, but I still want to get it to work.
+But I'm not going to dwell on it right now because it's not the main focus of this part of the project, but I still want to get it to work goddamnit.

 Also, yes, it's brown, according to the in-game textures.
+The design on the finger joints remind me of [another famous fictional character with a right arm prosthetic.](https://en.wikipedia.org/wiki/Edward_Elric)